 - Transport options – New transport infrastructure including road, rail and cycle facilities helping to keep Enfield moving.

 - School places – School places will need to be expanded by 20 forms of entry for primary school and 32 forms of entry for secondary school up to 2027.

 - Community facilities – Increases in the provision of community facilities and other types of supporting infrastructure (e.g. health, green space, leisure, transport, utilities etc).

 - Shops – An additional 65,000 sq.m of retail space by 2029 in order to meet the demands of the increased population.

-All of these issues feature as part of the Local Plan consultation that is being planned for 2018.
-The Local Plan will guide the location of development within the borough.
+All of these issues feature as part of the ongoing Local Plan process.